 My thoughts on the research

+I think that the research is interesting, and serves as an important reminder to women requesting cesarean delivery that they really do need to carefully consider their future family plans, and indeed evaluate their likelihood of commitment success, as part of their risk-benefit analysis.
 I would like to find out whether the babies of the 458 women referred to above were born via cesarean delivery or vaginal delivery.
 This could be an important distinction to make, because there is the possibility that women who prefer a planned cesarean birth are more likely to plan other areas of their reproductive life too, while women who choose vaginal delivery are more open to allowing nature to take its course.
 I have no evidence of this of course but if it turns out that the research above surveyed mixed birth groups, it would be very useful to track the family sizes of women following "maternal request" alone.

 Despite the researchers' focus on maternal request in their conclusion, I think that this research is of greater concern to the wider, general population of pregnant women who have "unrequested" cesarean deliveries.
 Whether their cesarean is scheduled pre-labor due to medical reasons or occurs during labor in an urgent or emergency situation , the fact remains that these women are very likely to have a repeat cesarean delivery in subsequent births, and may have never considered future family size as a maternal morbidity risk.
 With increasing maternal age, increasing levels of obesity, and an increasing cesarean delivery rate nationwide, I would think that it is just as important to discuss the issue of parity with ALL pregnant women, not just those requesting a cesarean.